vviikk/vviikk.github.io/pages/recipes/khai-fan-hainan-hainanese-chicken-rice.md

 - The sauce

 ## The bird
 I used [Adam Ragusea's hanging chicken hack](https://www.youtube.com/watch?v=13R0QciGtpg) to get a super crispy skin!
-I've cooked chicken and duck this way and probably cook them the regular way again :slightly_smiling_face:
+I've cooked chicken and duck this way and probably won't cook them the regular way again :slightly_smiling_face:

 ### Prep
 Chop off some of the excess fat from the chicken and save it for later.
 You need this!